Florida Debt Collection Laws

 How Do Creditors Find Your Assets?

 After a court issues a money judgment, the judgment creditor is permitted to ask the judgment debtor detailed and extensive questions about the debtor’s financial affairs.
-For example, the creditor can demand that the debtor disclose all assets in which the debtor has any legal or equitable interest, including assets owned jointly with a spouse, family members, or business associates.
-The creditor can ask broad questions about the debtor’s sale or transfer of assets in the past.
-The debtor must answer questions under oath and penalty of perjury.
+The creditor can demand that the debtor disclose all assets in which the debtor has any legal or equitable interest, including assets owned jointly with a spouse, family members, or business associates.
+The creditor can ask broad questions about the debtor’s past sales or transfers of assets.
+The debtor must answer questions under oath and under penalty of perjury.
 The creditor can also seek information from third parties, such as an examination under oath of the debtor’s spouse and other family members.

 Tip: Asset protection planning is rarely about trying to hide assets from judgment creditors.
 Instead, it is more about using legal methods to protect those assets from creditors even after the creditor discovers them.